 Employee Ownership & Economic Well-Being

-Employee-owners aged 28–34 have 92% higher median household wealth, and higher wages and longer job tenure than non-employee-owners.
+Employee-owners aged 28–34 have 92% higher median household wealth, higher wages and longer job tenure.

 Summary